SichangiFelix/Amazon-clone/README.md

-This project is an Amazon clone built using flutter and nodejs.
+This project is an Amazon clone built using Flutter and Nodejs.

 In this project I
 -Build the UI of Amazon from scratch.